SCThymian/bellabeat-case-study/bellabeat_case_study_github.md

 ## **2. Prepare**

-To answer Bellabeat's business tasks I will be using  (CC0: Public Domain, dataset made available through ): This Kaggle data set contains personal fitness tracker from thirty (30) fitbit users.
+To answer Bellabeat's business tasks I will be using [FitBit Fitness Tracker Data](https://www.kaggle.com/arashnic/fitbit) (CC0: Public Domain, dataset made available through [Mobius](https://www.kaggle.com/arashnic/)): This Kaggle data set contains personal fitness tracker from thirty (30) fitbit users.
 All users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
 The dataset contains 18 CSV-files and all of them are organized in long-format.
 Verifying the metadata of our dataset we can confirm it is open-source.
 The owner has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 **ROCCC**-analysis of the dataset: